-courts grants the mother custody even though she admitted to smoking marijuana
+courts grant the mother custody even though she admitted to smoking marijuana

-A recent custody dispute reported in the Brisbane Times has seen a five year old child placed in the care of his mother, even though she admitted to smoking marijuana when her son was not around.
+A recent custody dispute reported in the Brisbane Times had seen a five-year-old child placed in the care of his mother, even though she admitted to smoking marijuana when her son was not around.

 Despite the father’s concerns, Federal Magistrate Neville found it was in the best interests of the child to remain living with his mother, but made orders for her to undertake both random and regular drug screening tests.
 If she returned positive results, the child would automatically live with his father and have only supervised visits with his mother until she shows she can live drug-free for a year.

 The full text of the judgement is quite an interesting read.
 Magistrate Neville explained that in this case, the child had been living primarily with his mother and the father’s main concern about the child’s welfare stemmed from his knowledge that the mother used recreational drugs.
 The father described his ex as a “loving mother” but said he was afraid that his son would be exposed to unsafe situations in his mother’s care and adopted what the Court called an “extremely intense” approach to parenting.

 His concerns led him to take his son for drug tests without the mother’s knowledge or consent, and he was highly critical of the mother’s parenting style.
 In turn, the mother described the father as over-protective, and she claimed the father overmedicated the child.